22 Ways to Lose 2 Inches of Belly Fat in 2 Weeks

 Eat More Nuts

 Sometimes, to whip your body into shape, you have to get a little nutty.
 While nuts are high in fat, it’s that very fat that makes them such powerful weapons in the war against a ballooning belly.
-In fact, research from Reina Sofia University Hospital reveals that study participants who consumed a diet rich in monounsaturated fats, like those in nuts, over a 28-day period gained less belly fat than their saturated fat-consuming counterparts while improving their insulin sensitivity.
+In fact, a study published in Diabetes Care revealed that study participants who consumed a diet rich in monounsaturated fats, like those in nuts, over a 28-day period gained less belly fat than their saturated fat-consuming counterparts while improving their insulin sensitivity.

 Try a High-Intensity Exercise Routine